 I and two of my sisters were, at various times, members of a group called Bedford Summer Drama, in Bedford, Massachusetts, also in the early '70s; several minor characters are very loosely based on members of BSD.

 The Bringers of Wonder, while drawn from various historical sources, also owe something to the cast and crew of a not-very-successful production of the Berlioz opera "Beatrice and Benedick," put on by Princeton University's Theatre Intime, that I worked on as master electrician.

 Virtually every name in the story is drawn from either a real, historical person or place, or a legendary one, or from something in my own past, though often there's no connection beyond the name -- as examples, Bampton is named for Bampton-in-the-Bush, England; I knew a horse named Span, though not Spanner, once; there was a Mr. Christie who kept chickens and provided eggs for most of the families in Bedford; Mr. and Mrs. Dunham ran a bookstore where I bought comic books when I was a kid.
 The name Dunham means "dark village."

 There are other connections to real life, as well, but I won't detail them all here.
 Suffice it to say that I've been planning this story for a very long time, and I'm quite pleased to finally send it on its way to publication.

 -- Lawrence Watt-Evans

-- I liked the Tor cover art enough that I bought the original from the artist; it's hanging in my dining room.
+- I liked the Tor cover art enough that I bought the original from the artist; it's hanging in my home.
 I wasn't able to get the rights to use it for the Misenchanted Press edition, alas.

 - My fictional Bampton, Massachusetts is named after Bampton-in-the-Bush, a town in Oxfordshire, England my late sister Jody told me about that was remarkable for preserving traditional Morris dances.
 My fictional town's geography, however, is taken directly from Concord, MA.